On This Page

 - Taxis are expensive in Los Cabos, costing around $50USD one-way from the airport to the hotels.
 Round trip fare from Cabo to San Jose is usually between $80 and $100USD.
 Car rentals are fairly cheap here, while tours and some hotels offer their own transportation.

 - Los Cabos’ rules of the road are similar to the U.S. Highways are well-maintained, and streets are well-mapped (though often not well-marked) and easy to follow via GPS.
 Two things that are different are topes and left turns.
 Topes (pronounced TOH-pays) are speed bumps, but there are no regulations on their height, steepness, or visibility; some are nearly impossible to see until it’s too late.
-Drive slowly in downtown areas and keep an eye out for these.
 Standard left turns are usually OK in downtown but not on highways.
 To make a left, drivers will often need to use a retorno, which is a U-turn overpass.
 To use a retorno, drive past the road you want to make a left onto, get into the far right lane to take the retorno exit, make the left onto the overpass, and finally merge with traffic going the opposite direction.
 You can then make a right at the desired street or destination.

 - Pay in pesos whenever possible.
 Many hotels, restaurants, and tour operators accept payment in U.S. dollars.
 However, travelers will almost always overpay if using dollars, as the exchange rate for tourists favors the peso.